Benefits of Cumin

 One of the most common and traditional uses for cumin is for indigestion.
 Nowadays, research has confirmed cumin can aid in digestion and may even rev up metabolism.
 A dash or two will do, everything in moderation including cumin.

-Tip: If you are looking for another digestive aid, try a warm mug of saffron green tea.
+Tip: If you are looking for another digestive aid, try a warm mug of golden saffron tea.

 Not only is black cumin spice delicious, it has many potential benefits.
 The next time you are looking for a spice to add to your next meal, reach for the cumin.Show us how you enjoy our black cumin @RumiSpice.